-For further information or advice on carrying out community surveys, contact the Council's Connected Communities Service (on tel: 01294 310000).
-The team is happy to work with Community Councils, Community Associations and other community groups and organisations to identify particular training requirements and design courses to develop community engagement and capacity building.
+For further information or advice on carrying out community surveys, contact the Council's Connected Communities Service (Education and Youth Employment) on tel: 01294 310000.
+The section is happy to work with Community Councils, Community Associations and other community groups and organisations to identify particular training requirements and design courses to develop "community engagement" and "capacity building".